 These can be generated when a customer is carrying out a sensitive transaction, such as making a sizeable payment.
 They are usually sent in the form of a text message to the phone number of the account holder.
 OTPs are only designed to last for a very brief period of time, meaning it is extremely difficult for a fraudster to gain access to them.

-At Suits Me, we have adopted the One-Time Password technology.
-This is a security requirement every time a customer logs in to their online banking.
+At Suits Me®, we have adopted the One-Time Password technology.
+This is a security requirement every time a customer logs in to their online account.

 Many banks are now offering anti-virus software to customers as part of their online banking services.
 We all know that ordinary desktop computers are susceptible to viruses, but mobile devices are also at risk of damaging viruses.